 Health & Wellness

-Baltimore boy becomes youngest recipient of double-hand teansplant
+Baltimore boy becomes youngest recipient of double-hand transplant

 An 8-year-old Baltimore boy who is being dubbed a medical phenomenon is looking forward to finally being able to play with his little sister and swing on the monkey bars.

-Harvey, 8, from Baltimore, lost both of his hands and feet when he contracted sepsis at age 2 and experienced multiple organ failures, reports The Associated Press.
-When he was 4, he received a kidney transplant from his mother, and leg prosthetic have enabled Zion to engage in many activities.
+Harvey, 8, from Baltimore, lost both of his hands and feet when he contracted sepsis at age 2.
+He also experienced multiple organ failures, reports The Associated Press.
+When he was 4, he received a kidney transplant from his mother.
+His leg prosthetic have enabled Zion to engage in many activities.
 Even bullying did not faze the eternally happy boy.

 “They don’t mean to say mean things to me, but it just slips out,” Harvey said, according to CNN.
 “Somebody says something to me, and I just figure it slipped out and they didn’t mean to say it.”Although he was able to use his stumps to write, play video games, eat meals, scroll through an iPad, Harvey could not fulfill his goals of throwing a football and swinging from the monkey bars on the playground.

-Because he had been already taking immunosuppressants due to his kidney transplant, the surgeons believed that the chances his body would reject new hands was low, and his name was added to the waiting list, according to ABC News.
+Since he was already taking immunosuppressants for his kidney transplant, the surgeons believed his body was unlikely to reject new hands.
+They added his name to the waiting list, according to ABC News.

 “When I get these hands I will be proud of the hands I get,” Harvey said in a video released by the Children’s Hospital of Philadelphia.
 “If it gets messed up, I don’t care because I have my family.”